Follow Us Follow us on Facebook Follow us on Twitter Follow us on Google Plus

 This is also known as the NATO visa.
 Family members and representatives of NATO are eligible to receive the N visa under the North Atlantic Treaty Organization.

-Very seldom, people who are informants against people involved in terrorism or organized crime, can receive an S visa to work within the United States.
+Very seldom, people who are informants against people involved in terrorism or organized crime can receive an S visa to work in the United States.

 Getting Assistance with Your Visa